Marvel: The End: Plot summary

 However, contact with the Heart of the Universe allows Thanos to learn that, due to a fundamental flaw, the universe is doomed to end very soon and that this flaw could not be corrected even by the power of the Heart of the Universe.

 After a while, the Living Tribunal gathers a group of the most powerful cosmic beings (including Eternity, Death, Galactus, and the Celestials) to stop Thanos.
-Despite their virtual omnipotence, the cosmic beings are unsuccessful, since Thanos had, by absorbing the Heart of the Universe, not simply become more powerful—as was the case when he wielded the Infinity Gauntlet—but had actually become one with everyone and everything; even the Living Tribunal had become no more than a "part" of Thanos.
+Despite their virtual omnipotence, the cosmic beings are unsuccessful, since Thanos had, by absorbing the Heart of the Universe, not simply become more powerful than when he wielded the Infinity Gauntlet—but had actually become one with everyone and everything; even the Living Tribunal had become no more than a "part" of Thanos.

 Ultimately, Thanos learns that the only way for him to repair the flaw in the universe would be to destroy and re-construct it.
 He is finally driven to mindless rage by an attempt of the cosmic powers to usurp his reign and decides in one fateful, final moment to absorb the entirety of the multiverse back into himself so that none might ever threaten his reign again.
 Thanos is thus able to use the Heart's power to absorb the cosmic beings into himself—and, in doing so, he ingests the entire universe.
 The cosmic hero Adam Warlock, who was outside the space-time continuum when Thanos absorbed the universe, appears to Thanos and explains to him what had transpired.
 Adam then talks with Thanos, who decides to sacrifice himself in order to restore the universe.

-Lady Death herself, whom Thanos has long been in love with, had also managed to escape.
+Lady Death herself, with whom Thanos has long been in love, had also managed to escape.
 Lady Death then caresses Thanos' cheek, kisses him, then disappears into the now empty void of space while leaving Thanos awe-struck.
 Thanos speculates that the whole scenario was created by a higher power to fix the universal flaw.
 Thanos then restores the universe but wipes himself from existence, a sacrifice that is remembered only by Warlock.